dray92/Google-Foobar/README.md

 ![Screenshot 3](https://github.com/dray92/Google-Foobar/blob/master/screenshots/Foobar_6.png)

 P.S.
 This thing might just not be invite-only.
-Click [here](http://146.148.62.204/) to try to take the challenge. :)
+Click [here](http://146.148.62.204/) to try to take the challenge.
+Google hid that IP address in the trailer of 'The Imitation Game', around the 0:04 mark.
+Now that I mentioned it, you want to see for yourself.
+Here's a link to the aptly named trailer, "[The Imitation Game – Are You Paying Attention](https://www.youtube.com/watch?v=sXKl3qu10-s)". :)